Vented5/HunterRequisitionsManager/README.md

-# HunterRequisitionsManager
+# HunterRequisitionsManager - Backend
-HRM - Hunter Requisitions Manager
+Welcome to HRM! - Hunter Requisitions Manager project, an intuitive software to complex systems.